 Drop shadows look really nice with these frameworks.
 They "lift" the framework off the slide and give it a 3D look.
 If you're using PowerPoing 2003, don't use shadows.
 The shadow feature in this application will date your presentation; it will look outdated and clunky.

 Gradients, patterns, and picturesGradients are a great option.
 Imported pictures can also work if you don't intend to put too much text in the segments.
 Make sure the text in the segments is clearly readable over the photographs.
 You can group the segments and import one photograph that is cropped to the exact size of the group.
 This photograph will span the segments.
-See the Chart of the Month for August 2011 for this technique.
+See the Power Chart for August 2011 for this technique.
 It's a good one.